 Aside from selecting the right insurance policy, keep in mind that you will then need to waive the Joint and Survivor income option upon retirement, so that you can receive your maximum pension payments every month.

-If you are interested in pension maximization and would like to learn more about your options, feel free to give us a call at 888-411-1329.
+If you are interested in pension maximization and would like to learn more about your options, feel free to give us a call.
 You can also start comparing life insurance quotes today using our customized online form.